5 Important Halloween Home Safety Tips

 The closer we get to the winter, the more the leaves will fall, covering your walkway, steps, porch, driveway, and any other things that can get in the way and cause someone to stumble.

-In a lot of areas of the United States, colorful leaves in the fall are a familiar sight, and although they look beautiful at the beginning of fall towards the end, there are piles of them everywhere.
+In areas of the United States, colorful leaves in the fall are a familiar sight, and although they look beautiful at the beginning of fall, towards the end, there are piles of them everywhere.

 For some homeowners, this is a hassle to deal with, but instead of hiring a lawn company to clean and bag them up to be hauled to the landfill, there is a simple yet environmentally friendly thing you can do with them.